openvinotoolkit/npu_plugin/validationTools/Readme.md

 3. The tests currently only cover a selection of fields in the example blob in this folder.

-4. The tests are named by folling the table and field names in the schema tables:
+4. The tests are named by following the table and field names in the schema tables:
    This example is testing the dimensions field in the TensorReference table.

    TEST(graphFile, header_SummaryHeader_net_input_TensorReference_dimensions)